wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **M:**&ensp;What he thinks himself to be before death he continues to be after death.
 His self-image survives.

-**Q:**&ensp;The other day there was a talk about the use by the <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> of animal skins for meditation etc. I was not convinced.
+**Q:**&ensp;The other day there was a talk about the use by the <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> of animal skins for meditation etc. I was not convinced.
 It is easy to justify everything by referring to custom and tradition.
 Customs may be cruel and tradition corrupt.
 They explain, but do not justify.

 **M:**&ensp;I never meant to say that lawlessness follows self-realisation.
 A liberated man is extremely law-abiding.
 But his laws are the laws of his real self, not of his society.
 These he observes, or breaks according to circumstances and necessity.
 But he will never be fanciful and disorderly.